trentlarson/P2P-Docs/README.md

  * fix unknown crashes on search, eg "Robert"
  * fix unknown crashes on deleting a repo (though it works if you got to create screen first)
  * default to versioned files, but allow to overwrite (both incoming and outgoing)
- * default to keep old incoming versions, but allow deletion
+ * default to keep old reviewed versions, but allow deletion
  * default to keep old outgoing versions, but allow deletion
  * allow to make outgoing same location as incoming
  * when creating/editing repo: warn if outbound w/o home, no home under incoming, no out under home (small)
  * repository choices (hints for choosing P2P folders; small x) (medium)